amgarton47/CS62data-structures/Git/project/README.md

   to *master*, git should be able to automatically perform a fast-forward merge.
   If so, all you have to do is a *commit* and *push*.
 But if there are other changes to be reconciled, you may have to resolve them as you did above.

-  The first person to do this will only have to merge their changes against the line added to file1.txt in step 3.
-The second person to do this will also have to merge with the changes made by the first person in step 5.

 * confirm that all of your work has now been checked in, and that you are fully up-to-date
   ```